software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `protostar.toml`

-This file contains configuration of the Protostar project.
+This file contains the configuration for the Protostar project.

 ## Cairo 1 modules